Reline/CloudPad/README.md

 # [CloudPad](https://reline.github.io/CloudPad)
 Program with your friends, family, coworkers, pets, and plants!

 Choose an ID to be known as and connect with any number of peers using their IDs.
 Each participant must click `Connect` with at least one other peer within a group of connected peers.
+Watch your display update live while coding with others.

-Watch your display update live while coding with others, and press the `>_Compile` button to view a result of the code in the console.
+I've set up an example on how one might host this on their server and compile C++ code while sharing. **Use this at your own risk.** Take precautions to prevent users from running malicious code on your server.

-**Currently only supports C++ compilation**
+Happy coding

 ## Dependencies
 [PeerJS](http://peerjs.com/)